 If you are in a registered domestic partnership, you cannot claim your partner as a dependent unless you meet strict income and support parameters.

-Head of household status provides for a larger standard deduction and wider tax brackets, at least at low and moderate incomes.
-The standard deduction for head of household taxpayers is $18,650 in 2020, up from $18,350 in 2019.
+Head-of-household status provides for a larger standard deduction and wider tax brackets, at least at low and moderate incomes.
+The standard deduction for head-of-household taxpayers is $18,650 in 2021 ($18,800 in 2022).
 That's $6,250 more than the single standard deduction.

 Qualifying Widow or Widower Filing Status

 Individuals who are widows or widowers and who can claim a dependent child might qualify for the qualifying widow/widower filing status as well.
-This is a special filing status for surviving spouses, and the tax rates and standard deduction are the same as for married filing jointly.
+This is a special filing status for surviving spouses, and the tax rates and standard deduction are the same as for those who are married filing jointly.

 This status is limited to the first two years following the death of a spouse as long as the person does not remarry within the tax year.

 Which Filing Status Should You Use?

 The rules to qualify for each filing status do not leave much room for error, and choosing the wrong status could result in:

 - Paying too much or too little tax

 - Being audited by the IRS